Skip to main content

 Cloud Network Architect - Microsoft MVP

-At the Inclusive Tech Lab we met Bryce.
-Bryce is a man with a mission.
-Actually he's a man with at least two missions.
-The first is to make technology more inclusive and accessible to everyone.
-The second is to make sure that people know about it.
+At the lab we met Bryce.
+He's a man with a mission, actually two missions.
+The first is to make technology more inclusive and accessible.
+The second is to make sure people know it exists.

 The Xbox Adaptive Controller